The Importance Of Nutrition ( Guest Blog With Nutritionist Stacey Turner)

 Stace - Every person on this planet is a unique individual, we are all very different in our genetic make up, health status, measurements, goals and food dislikes/intolerances, so it makes sense that every person should have a meal plan that is specific to their needs.
 We are very passionate about making sure every person we work with completes our questionnaire so we can tailor our templates to your needs.
 Note that this doesn’t mean they are unique.
 We use a number of baseline templates and alter them based on the responses we receive in the meal plan questionnaire, so some meals will be the same or similar but across your whole day and week has been calculated and fitted specifically to you as a unique snowflake.

-Nat – You talk a lot about accountability.
-What happens if I fall of the wagon during the challenge?
+Nat - You talk a lot about accountability.
+What happens if I fall off the wagon during the challenge?

 Nat- is it easy to keep on track after the challenge date ends?